simonscmap/Data_Submission_FileStruc_Doc/README.md

 <a id="dataset_make"></a>
 + **dataset_make<sup>*</sup>**<br/>
 This is a required field that provides a broad category description of how a dataset was produced (also referred to as `dataset make`).
 Each dataset requires a single descriptor from a fixed set of options (observation, model, assimilation, laboratory), which are described below.
-This field will help in discovery of data in CMAP by categorizing datasets according to their make class.
-Please contact us if you believe your dataset make is not consistent with any of the categories below:<br/>
+This field will help in discovery of data in CMAP by categorizing datasets according to their `Make` class.
+Please contact us if you believe your dataset Make is not consistent with any of the categories below:<br/>

     * **Observation**: refers to any in-situ or remote sensing measurements such as measurements made during a cruise expedition, data from an in-situ sensor, or satellite observations.
-Observations made as part of laboratory experiments <!--- Mohammad: to consider - should we include experiments conducted at sea such as on-deck incubation experiments -->  or at-sea experiments have their own distinct category and do not fall in this category.
+Observations made as part of laboratory experiments have their own distinct category and do not fall in this category.

     * **Model**: refers to the outputs of numerical simulations.